 This Central East Austin hostel is built with travelers in mind.
 Perfectly situated for easy access to all parts of the city, Hostel 512 caters to the weary, with chair swings and benches dotted around its gated yard, which is also filled with built-in games for visitors to enjoy.
 The impeccably clean rooms feature large beds with super-solid frames.

 Native Hostel’s happy hour features performances from local music acts | Courtesy of Native Hostel / Hostelworld

-Filled with adventurous spirits who are staying the night as well as locals, this venue cultivates curiosity and encourages wanderlust.
-Native is a kinetic collision of music, arts, warm beds, sleepless nights, food and spirits.
-The sleeping arrangements are communal, and downstairs visitors can mingle with locals in the Native Bar & Kitchen, which hosts a locally popular happy hour and routinely has noteworthy music
+Filled with adventurous travelers who are staying the night, as well as locals, this hostel cultivates curiosity and encourages wanderlust.
+Native is a kinetic collision of music, the arts, warm beds, food and spirits.
+The sleeping arrangements are communal, and downstairs, visitors can mingle with locals in the Native Bar & Kitchen, which hosts a happy hour and music acts that are worth staying awake for.

 HK Austin is housed in a Victorian mansion | Courtesy of HK Austin / Hostelworld

 HK Austin’s beds are scattered throughout the rooms of an elegant Victorian mansion originally constructed in 1892; it is a registered historic landmark in the City of Austin.
 The modernized interior of this old home features a co-living space where you can stay for a day, a week or a month.
 No matter how long you stay, make sure to take advantage of the two white wraparound porches, where you can sit and admire the city while sipping a Lone Star beer.